 The PWG Secretary, with assistance from the WG Chair, must edit documents that have passed Formal Approval to update the document number, format and the final publication date.
-The PWG Secretary must then publish the document in the appropriate locations with the appropriate file names (see section 7).
+The PWG Secretary must then publish the document in the appropriate locations with the appropriate file names (see Section 7).

-8.5 Approval with a Working Group
+8.5 Working Group Decisions

-8.5.1 Working Group approval process
+8.5.1 Working Group Decision Process